SilvestriStefano/coreEntropy_neighborIFS/README.md

 # coreEntropy_neighborIFS
 The up-to-date and documented code for my research on the connection between the Mandelbrot set and the Thurston set.

-The endgoal of this project is to create a RESTful API from which one can obtain all the necessary information regarding a rational angle in the context of the Mandelbrot and Thurston set.
+One endgoal of this project is to create a RESTful API from which one can obtain all the necessary information regarding a rational angle in the context of the Mandelbrot and Thurston set.

 [THEORY SLIDES](https://slides.com/silvas/qsconjcoreentropy)